agucova/CloudflareR2.jl/docs/src/index.md

     This package is unofficial.
 It does not link to any min.io library, but rather calls a separate min.io process, either through a shell or HTTP.
+    If you are a min.io maintainer and are interested in moving this package to an official repository, please open an issue.

 ## Installation
 The package itself can be installed with